 - Professor Beloof receives the Attorney General Award for service to victims of crime

 - Five additional pro bono clinics launch under the Demonstration Project, bring the total number of clinics 13

-- NCVLI received a new Child-Victims’ Rights grant from OVC to address the needs of this vulnerable population and ensure they understand and can exercise their rights.
+- NCVLI is the recipient of a new Child-Victims’ Rights grant from OVC to address the needs of this vulnerable population and ensure they understand and can exercise their rights.

-- NCVLI receives the Crime Victims’ Rights Award from the U.S. Department of Justice.
+- NCVLI is the recipient of the Crime Victims’ Rights Award from the U.S. Department of Justice.